harshagurnani/harshagurnani.github.io/_pages/OtherInterests.md

 ### Cinema

 I have a strong preference for languid, introspective films - conversations filled with silences, lingering shots, dusty cities coming alive at night, human movement as a choreography through scenes.
 These include New Wave and contemporary directors both in Europe and South/East Asia.
-Here's a non-exhaustive list of some recommendations from this "genre":
+Here's a non-exhaustive list of some recommendations from this "genre" (or see some of my lists [here](https://mubi.com/en/users/8800427/lists)):

 - Hou Hsiao-Hsien and Edward Yang ([Taiwanese New Wave](https://www.criterion.com/current/posts/7989-taiwanese-new-waves-in-new-york)).
 "Hou’s tranquil style favored a contemplative mood and muted emotion, while Yang’s elliptical editing technique, reminiscent of Resnais, fractured time and space, while his compositions had a painterly starkness...".
 Start with [Yi Yi](https://www.criterion.com/films/781-yi-yi), [Taipei Story](https://www.criterion.com/films/29110-taipei-story), or [The Boys from Fengkui](https://www.criterionchannel.com/the-boys-from-fengkuei).